muratk5n/thirdwave/en/README.md

 the endpoint assures noone can cheat the way Volkswagen cheated with diesel.

-EPA: "Nearly all of the fuel carbon (99.5 percent) in LPG is converted to CO2 during the combustion process.
+US EPA: "Nearly all of the fuel carbon (99.5 percent) in LPG is converted to CO2 during the combustion process.
 This conversion is relatively independent of firing configuration"

 [PDF](https://www3.epa.gov/ttnchie1/ap42/ch01/final/c01s05.pdf)